 Thinking of Buying a Home in University Heights?

 If you are thinking of moving to San Diego and are looking for a place to call home, University Heights may very well be that place that draws your attention.
 If you are one that likes to walk and enjoy what a neighborhood has to offer, this is that place with high walkability and lots of charm.

-It is not always easy to find local resources when moving to a new location which is why we try to make that part easy by giving you as much information as possible about different restaurants, shopping, schools, hospitals and so much more.
+It is not always easy to find local resources when moving to a new location.
+So, we try to make that part easy by giving you as much information as possible about different restaurants, shopping, schools, hospitals, and so much more.
 We do hope that when you are ready to buy a home in San Diego, you contact the McT Real Estate Group.
 In the meantime feel free to use our website at www.McTrealestategroup.com to search for homes in University Heights and other parts of San Diego.
-If you have any questions whatsoever, feel free to contact us at 619-818-8122.
+If you have any questions whatsoever, feel free to contact us at 619-736-7003.